-Visiting Assistant Professor, Religious Studies and Gender and Queer Studies
+Visiting Assistant Professor, Gender & Queer Studies

 Heather White is a specialist in American religious history with a research focus on sexuality, gender, and twentieth century social movements.
 Heather teaches courses in gender, feminist and queer studies; queer theory and queer politics; sexuality and the history of religion; and the history and politics of religious freedom.